Soojay7/MDP-Project/README.md

 The MDP model consists of:

-Action: change in performance between trials + if automation assistance was on/off for the trial
+-Action: change in performance between trials + if automation assistance was on/off for the trial
-States: if the participant was of low/high self-confidence for the trial
+-States: if the participant was of low/high self-confidence for the trial
-Transition probability: calculated using the action of the participant + the state of the participant in the previous trial
+-Transition probability: calculated using the action of the participant + the state of the participant in the previous trial

 ## Code Files

-CleanData.py: Cleans and categorizes the data to input into the model to be optimized
+-CleanData.py: Cleans and categorizes the data to input into the model to be optimized

-MDPmodel.py: Calculates the transition probabilities and loglikelihood for our model.
+-MDPmodel.py: Calculates the transition probabilities and loglikelihood for our model.
 The loglikelihood is then used as the fitness parameter for the genetic algorithm optimizing the model

-GAtoCSV.py (Main): This is the "main" file to run.
+-GAtoCSV.py (Main): This is the "main" file to run.
 It runs the MDPmodel.py but outputs the results of the optimized model to a CSV.

-5foldCrossVal.py: Validates the model by doing 10 iterations of a 5-fold cross-validation.
+-5foldCrossVal.py: Validates the model by doing 10 iterations of a 5-fold cross-validation.

-DataROC.py: Assesses the performance of the model by plotting a Receiver Operation Curve and calculating the area under it.
+-DataROC.py: Assesses the performance of the model by plotting a Receiver Operation Curve and calculating the area under it.

-FwdProbFunc.py, GAFunc, vector2modelfunc: Function files.
+-FwdProbFunc.py, GAFunc, vector2modelfunc: Function files.